LightBitsLabs/memcache/README.md

 This is a memcache client library for the Go programming language (http://golang.org/).
-This is a high performance fork of the original library at http://github.com/bradfitz/gomemcache, from http://github.com/rainycape/memcache.
+This is a high performance fork of the original library at http://github.com/bradfitz/gomemcache, from http://github.com/rainycape/memcache, adding connection options to instantiation and exposing the sharding algorithm, so you can use your own.
 The following is a comparison between the original library and this one:

     benchmark                               old ns/op    new ns/op    delta
     BenchmarkSetGet                            214443       138200  -35.55%